-Joanna Bourke has been awarded a five-year Investigator Award by the Wellcome Trust to work on “Sexual Violence, Medicine, and Science”.
+Joanna Bourke has been awarded a five-year Investigator Award by the Wellcome Trust to work on “Sexual Violence, Medicine, and Psychiatry”.
 She will start in October 2018.
 There will be three post-docs and two PhD scholarships associated with the project, together with opportunities to engage with the public.
 We particularly welcome collaborations with medics, rape crisis centres, and other interested parties.

 About the project

 Medical professionals play central roles in examining, treating, and counselling victims of sexual violence.
 Their scrutiny of the complainant’s body is decisive in determining whether or not the police take the assault seriously and whether legal proceedings are instigated.
 Women, men, and children who are sexually abused depend on the medical and psychiatric professionals for physical and emotional care.
 Physicians play significant roles in determining whether an accused person is subsequently convicted, punished, or treated.
 The research focuses on the constituent parts of the UK, US, Australia, and New Zealand between the first decade of the nineteenth century and the present.
 However, we are particularly keen to involve people outside English-language regions.
 There will be four Research Streams: 1) Medicine and Law; 2) GPs, Police Surgeons and Forensic Medical Examiners; 3) From Psychopathia Sexualis to the DSM/ICD; 4) Psychiatric Aftermaths.
 There will also be a research theme on child sexual abuse, attached to one or more of the Research Streams.

 We are pleased to announce the availability of up to two fully-funded three year doctoral studentships (starting in autumn 2018), to work on projects that fall within the scope of Professor Joanna Bourke’s five year Investigator Award, entitled ‘Sexual Violence, Medicine, and Psychiatry’.